confluentinc/confluent-kubernetes-examples/hybrid/multi-region-clusters/networking/eks/networking-EKS-README.md

 Spin up the EKS clusters in 3 regions (central, east and west) as documented here: https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html

+**CoreDNS**: Make sure to have self-managed CodeDNS add-on as opposed to Amazon EKS managed add-on since the add-on managed by EKS won't allow us to override the Corefile.
+If installed as an Amazon EKS managed add-on, follow the guide here to make it a self-managed add-on: https://docs.aws.amazon.com/eks/latest/userguide/managing-coredns.html#removing-coredns-eks-add-on

 ```
 # Connect to the cluster in central and set the kubectl context so you can refer to it
 aws eks update-kubeconfig --region ca-central-1 --name mrc-central --alias mrc-central